BenSmithers/NuIsanceFit/README.md

 Calculate the LLHs for multiple different fluxes.
 Find the most likely one

+The likelihood calculation is really tricky though.
+So to do this, we need known MC and unknown data.
+The nuisance parameters are used to reweigh the MC.
+Then we ask 'what is the likelihood we get this data given this flux prediction (MC)?'
+So we move the nuisance parameters around until we can minimize that likelihood

 # Contributing:

 I'll eventually try to set up a list of issues on a workboard that people can volunteer to do.